 - d.
 All tanks shall have an emergency shut off station located near the fuel tank(s) which is easily accessible, well-marked, and lit at night. - e.
-All surface drainage at or near the fuel facility shall be captured in a closed drainage system and directed through a fuel spill containment device, or oil/water separator device approved by the Authority. - f.
+All surface drainage at or near the fuel facility shall be captured in a closed drainage system and directed through a fuel spill containment device, or oil/water separator device approved by the Authority.

+- f.
 Designated parking areas for mobile fuel trucks shall be designed with devices and measures to capture accidental spills from such vehicles without entering the storm drain system. - g.
 All fuel storage dispensing equipment shall be equipped with metering devices that maintain and produce accurate records of fuel dispensed or transferred between the tanks and fuel tankers or mobile refueler vehicles.
 Such metering equipment shall be calibrated and inspected by the State of North Carolina on the required schedule. - h.
 All fuel farms and storage facilities, including any single tank located upon the airport property, shall be secured with a standard chain link fence meeting all FAA requirements and a lockable access gate which shall remain locked at all times when unattended.
 Additionally, all such facilities shall have area lighting installed to provide for illumination for both nighttime safety and security and shall be maintained in working order at all times. - i.
-Fuel storage facilities may be required to be equipped with dry pipe or wet fire suppression systems if deemed necessary or required by local code. - j.
+Fuel storage facilities may be required to be equipped with dry pipe or wet fire suppression systems if deemed necessary or required by local code.
+If required or necessary, the developer shall be responsible for the extension of water lines and the installation of fire hydrants in order to provide fire protection to the satisfaction of the airport and local agencies with jurisdiction. - j.
 Fuel storage facilities shall comply with all applicable requirements of NFPA, EPA, NCDENR/NCDWQ, and local regulations and requirements, including all adopted policies, practices and requirements of the Asheville Regional Airport Storm Water Management Plan and Spill Prevention Control and Countermeasures Plan. - k.
 Underground fuel storage tanks are prohibited.

-XXVIII.
+XXIX.
 Site Utilities